Roderich Menzel: Tennis career

-In 1928, Menzel first qualified for the main Wimbledon competition and also entered a Davis cup competition against Sweden.
-He immediately won his first two singles in his long successful Davis Cup career (61 wins/23 defeats), which in a history of the Czech (Czechoslovakian) Davis Cup team remains unsurpassed.
+In 1928, Menzel first qualified for the main Wimbledon competition and also entered a Davis Cup competition against Sweden.
+He immediately won his first two singles in his long successful Davis Cup career (61 wins/23 defeats), which in a history of the Czech (Czechoslovak) Davis Cup team remains unsurpassed.
 Among his memorable Davis Cup performances belongs a couple of five set battles against Gottfried Von Cramm, his great rival at the time.

 Menzel also collected his trophies at other tournaments.
 In 1931, he won one of the most prestigious tournaments at the time, the German Open Tennis Championships, over Gustav Jaenecke and Monte-Carlo Masters just one year later, over George Rogers.
 Only few weeks later he achieved his big first Grand Slam result when he made it to the French Championships semifinals, where he lost to Giorgio de Stefani.
 His excellent form continued as he won over von Cramm in the semifinal and Jacques Brugnon in the final of the Rot-Weiß Club tournament in Berlin.

 His stable form Menzel also confirmed one year later, in 1933, when he was playing quarterfinals at the French Championships and Wimbledon.
 He reached the same result in 1934, narrowly losing against von Cramm at the French Championships and, in one of the most memorable matches of all time, to Fred Perry at Wimbledon.
 Things got better at the Czechoslovakian International Championships (against von Cramm) and Egypt International (against Pat Hughes), which he both won.
 What is more, he triumphed at the tournament in Cairo in following four years in a row.
 In 1934 he and Ladislav Hecht won the Butler Trophy of Monte Carlo, defeating Jacques Brugnon and Jean Lesueur in the final.
 A. Wallis Myers of The Daily Telegraph ranked Menzel as the World No. 7 for 1934.